-I think everyone can agree that humidity makes US miserable.
-Heat is bad enough by itself, but humidity makes everything that much more miserable.
+I think everyone can agree that humidity makes us miserable.
+Heat is bad enough, but the humidity makes everything unbearable.

 But how bad is it for the stuff you store in your garage?

-Does humidity affect tools and electronics?
-Tools and vehicles that are constantly exposed to high humidity levels can be at risk for rust.
-Electronics, even those that are water resistant, can be damaged by high humidity levels in your garage.
+Tools and vehicles constantly exposed to high humidity levels can risk rust.
+Electronics, even those that are water-resistant, can be damaged by high humidity levels in your garage.

-I’m going to get a little sciencey in this article, because I think it’s important to show that this isn’t just my opinion.
-There are facts to back this up.
+This article will get a little sciencey because it’s vital to show that this isn’t just my opinion, and there are facts to back it up.

-If you don’t care about the science, feel free to skip down to the section titled “Summary” to see the summary and some recommendations.
+If you don’t care about the science, please skip down to the “Summary” section to see the summary and some recommendations.